 Date: 10 December 2013.
 Reluctant Wives.

-More than one time I've heard while ashore some fellow
+More than one time I have heard while ashore some fellow

 bemoan that his previously encouraging wife no longer wished to take to